 3. Products and Services

-Your products and services should be phrased in ways that make you unique in the industry and highlight how you stand out from your competitors.
+Your products and services should be phrased to make you unique in the industry and highlight how you stand out from your competitors.
 As a real estate business, what do you provide for your clients that others do not?
 How do your agents compare with your competition?

 In real estate, your product is your listing and your brand.
 What is it that makes your company the one that your target buyer wants to use?
-In this section, you will highlight:
+In this section, you will highlight the following:

-- Your lead generation model, and the way you obtain leads that differentiates you from your competitors;
+- Your lead generation model and the way you obtain leads that differentiate you from your competitors;

-- Your personal branding.
+- Your branding.
 A defining brand can be nebulous, and many firms resort to hiring a brand agent to help them customize and market their brand.
-You may be a family-friendly agent or specialize in the young-professionals market.
+You may be a family-friendly agent or specialize in the young professionals market.
 Determining how you present yourself is critical to your service profile.

 4. Customers and Marketing

-The customers and marketing section lets you identify your specific niche within the real estate business, and how you intend to reach them.
+The customers and marketing section lets you identify your niche within the real estate business and how you intend to reach them.

-You defined your ideal customer in your executive summary; now is where you expand on your ideal customer “persona.”
-A “persona” is the industry name for the imaginary person you are selling to.
+You defined your ideal customer in your executive summary; now is where you expand on your perfect customer “persona.”
+A “persona” is the industry name for the imaginary person you sell to.

-- Their demographics, age, gender, job, family preference, income.
+- Their demographics, age, gender, job, family preference, and income.

 - Deal-breakers.
 What do they have to have in a home?
 What can they do without?

 - What type of neighborhood is your ideal buyer looking for?
-Do they need a school district or would they prefer to be far from children?
+Do they need a school district or prefer to be far from children?

-The more detailed you can make your Customers and Marketing section, the more you know how your business is likely to thrive in your chosen area.
+The more detailed you can make your Customers and Marketing section, the more you know how your business will likely thrive in your chosen area.

 5. SWOT Analysis

 This analysis should be fact-based, not opinion-based.
-You should be able to provide statistics and metrics for all your own and your competitors’ business research.
+You should be able to provide statistics and metrics for your and your competitors’ business research.
 Some things to consider are: